Derek Norris: Professional career

-Minor League Baseball
+Washington Nationals

 The Washington Nationals selected Norris in the fourth round of the 2007 Major League Baseball draft.

 Norris spent the 2007 season with the GCL Nationals, Washington's affiliate in the rookie-level Gulf Coast League.
-He played for the Vermont Lake Monsters of the New York–Penn League in 2008, the Hagerstown Suns of the Class-A South Atlantic League in 2009, the Potomac Nationals of the Class-A Advanced Carolina League in 2010, and the Harrisburg Senators of the Class-AA Eastern League in 2011.
+He played for the Vermont Lake Monsters of the New York–Penn League in 2008, the Hagerstown Suns of the Single–A South Atlantic League in 2009, the Potomac Nationals of the High–A Carolina League in 2010, and the Harrisburg Senators of the Double–A Eastern League in 2011.
 Baseball America rated Norris the 38th best prospect in baseball prior to the 2010 season and the 72nd best prospect in baseball prior to the 2011 season.
 He was also chosen as the Nationals' second best prospect prior to the 2011 season.

 Oakland Athletics

 On December 23, 2011, the Nationals traded Norris, A. J. Cole, Tommy Milone, and Brad Peacock to the Oakland Athletics for Gio González and Robert Gilliam.

 Norris made his MLB debut for the Athletics on June 21, 2012.
 He was called up to be a backup catcher behind offensively struggling catcher Kurt Suzuki.
 He went 0 for 3, but made a key defensive play in the ninth inning throwing out Dodgers Dee Gordon attempting to steal second base.
-On June 24, 2012, the Athletics were trailing 1–2 against the San Francisco Giants when Norris hit his first career home run, and first career walk-off home run.
+On June 24, 2012, the Athletics were trailing 2-1 against the San Francisco Giants when Norris hit his first career home run, and first career walk-off home run.
 The three-run home run helped the Athletics defeat the Giants, 4–2.
 When Suzuki was traded to the Washington Nationals on August 3, Norris became the primary catcher for the team, backed up by the newly acquired George Kottaras.
 Norris finished the 2012 season batting a slash line of .201/.276/.349, with 7 home runs across 209 at bats and 53 starts at catcher.

 In 2013, Norris was the primary catcher in a catching platoon, backed up by left-handed hitters John Jaso and Stephen Vogt.
 Norris missed portions of August and September with a broken toe.
 He started 71 games at catcher and played in 98 games overall, hitting a slash line of .246/.345/.409 with 9 home runs and 30 RBI.

 Norris was selected to play in the 2014 MLB All-Star Game, his first and only career appearance in an All-Star game.
 He hit a slash line of .270/.361/.403 with 10 home runs across 385 at-bats, while making 93 starts at catcher with John Jaso as a back-up.
 The Athletics would qualify for the postseason against the Kansas City Royals in the Wild Card game.
-The game lasted for 12 innings before the Athletics ultimately fell to the Royals, 8–9.
+The game lasted for 12 innings before the Athletics ultimately fell to the Royals, 9-8.